romulofreires1/fetchin/README.md

-# http-helper
+# fetchin

-**http-helper** is an efficient library for handling HTTP requests in Python.
+**fetchin** is an efficient library for handling HTTP requests in Python.
 It provides a custom logger to monitor HTTP traffic, a metrics model to track request performance, and a fetcher to simplify HTTP requests.
 This library is ideal for developers who want greater control and visibility over their HTTP requests and performance metrics.

 ## Features